Joylei/riot-format/README.md

 # riot-format

-a helper library for [riotjs](https://github.com/riot/riot) to format displays, without external dependecies, inspired by [$filter of angular](https://code.angularjs.org/1.5.9/docs/api/ng/service/$filter).
+a helper library for [riotjs](https://github.com/riot/riot) to format displays, without external dependencies, inspired by [$filter of angular](https://code.angularjs.org/1.5.9/docs/api/ng/service/$filter).

 The original idea is to make it work with riot, but it can also work without riot.